Skip to main content

 The Law School

-Before transitioning to academia, Ksenia worked for more than a decade as a lawyer, contributing to human rights initiatives, political advocacy, and NGO work.
-These practical experiences inform her academic interests and reinforce her commitment to advancing human rights, social justice, and the promotion of equitable technological developments.
+Before transitioning to academia, Ksenia worked for more than a decade as a lawyer, contributing to advocacy, policy, and NGO work.
+These practical experiences continue to inform her academic interests and reinforce her commitment to developing frameworks that support equitable and sustainable uses of technology and data.

 View full profile